 PCR Amplification of Bacterial 16S rRNA Genes and Illumina MiSeq V4 Sequencing

-The amplification of the hypervariable V4-region of the 16S rRNA gene from extracted DNA was achieved using the universal forward and reverse bacterial primers 515f and 806r, with the required Illumina flowcell adaptor sequences.
+The amplification of the hypervariable V4-region of the 16S rRNA gene from extracted DNA was achieved using the universal forward and reverse bacterial primers 515f and 806r (Caporaso et al., 2011), with the required Illumina flowcell adaptor sequences.
 Each reverse primer also contained a unique 12 base Golay barcode allowing all samples to be multiplexed (Caporaso et al., 2012).
-To limit PCR-associated bias, each sample was amplified in triplicate and PCR cycling was kept to a maximum of 18 cycles.
+To limit PCR-associated bias, each sample was amplified in triplicate and PCR cycling was kept to a maximum of 25 cycles.
 Each reaction mix contained 1 × Q5 Reaction Buffer (New England Biolabs, Hitchin, Hertfordshire, UK), 0.5 μM of each primer, 0.5 U of Q5 Hot Start High-Fidelity DNA Polymerase (New England Biolabs), and 5 ng template DNA in a final volume of 25 μl.
 PCR cycling was carried out as follows: initial denaturation at 95°C for 60 s, 25 cycles of denaturation at 95°C for 10 s, annealing at 53°C for 20 s and extension at 72°C for 15 s, followed by a final extension step at 72°C for 2 min.
 No template controls were used alongside every sample.
 Purification of PCR reactions was then performed by agarose gel electrophoresis using the QIAquick Gel Extraction kit, according to the manufacturers’ instructions (Qiagen Ltd, Manchester, UK).
 Purified amplicons were quantified using the Quant-iT PicoGreen dsDNA Assay Kit (Life Technologies Ltd), pooled in equimolar amounts, and sequenced on the Illumina MiSeq platform at the Centre for Genomic Research (CGR), Institute of Integrative Biology (IIB), University of Liverpool, UK.

 Analysis of Illumina MiSeq Sequence Reads